 - Bridge taps for the introduction of single-limb loading and introduction of transverse plane loading through the hip as well as the core

 - Single leg bridge unsupported with short lever.
-Shorter lever is easier.
+The shorter lever is easier.

-- Single leg bridge unsupported with long lever.
-Longer lever is harder.
+- Single leg bridge unsupported with a long lever.
+The longer lever is harder.